Earthquakes on January 16, 2026

 2026-01-16 2026-01-16 21:12:43 UTC | 2.6md | 10 km NNW of Avenal, CA 36.087°, -120.181° | 8.1 km | 1 | - | - | ✓ Reviewed | USGS → |

-The USGS recorded this magnitude 2.6 earthquake 10 km NNW of Avenal, CA at 21:12 UTC on January 16, 2026.
-A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 8.1 km, the event was shallow crustal.
+At 21:12 UTC on January 16, 2026, a magnitude 2.6 tremor occurred 10 km NNW of Avenal, CA. A small number of nearby observers (1) submitted felt reports to the USGS.
+The event originated approximately 8.1 km below the surface, classifying it as shallow crustal.
 Coordinates: 36.087°, -120.181°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-16 2026-01-16 21:04:58 UTC | 4.9mww | West Chile Rise -44.002°, -81.720° | 10.0 km | - | - | - | ✓ Reviewed | USGS → |